-Social media effectiveness and crafting social media policies are based on the unique goals of your communications strategy, says Rich Teplitsky, Technology Section Chair for the Public Relations Society of America and VP at Lois Paul & Partners, a high-tech PR firm based in Boston with a satellite office in Austin.
+Social media effectiveness and crafting social media policies are based on the unique goals of your communications strategy, says Rich Teplitsky, Technology Section Chair for the Public Relations Society of America and VP at Lois Paul & Partners, a high-tech PR firm based in Boston with a field PR office in Austin.

 To create sound social media policy with organization-wide buy-in, public relations pros should gather representatives from every department that has a stake in social media and broker two sets of suitable policies—one for employees (or organization members) and one for the PR/marketing people who will communicate on behalf of the company.

-ABOUT THE GUEST HOST Based in Minneapolis/St. Paul, Sandra Burrowes, Senior Public Affairs Specialist at Mayo Clinic and Greg Reeder is Director of Marketing at SAP She’s also an associate with the Chartered Institute of Public Relations.
+Based in Minneapolis/St. Paul, Sandra Burrowes, Senior Public Affairs Specialist at The Mayo Clinic, and Greg Reeder, Marketing Director at SAP.
+Burrowes is also an associate with the Chartered Institute of Public Relations.